JulianBierbaum/toniebox/README.md

 <br>

 - run `uv venv` to create a virtual environment
-- in the venv run `uv run` to install dependencies
+- in the venv run `uv sync` to install dependencies
 - in the `raspi-config` enable `Interface->SPI` and `Interface->I2C`

 #### Watchdog script